+I am a interdisplinary artist, researcher, and scholar based in Berlin.
 I hold a PhD in Philosophy from the Institute of European Ethnology at Humboldt University of Berlin, where I was supervised by cultural anthropologist Prof. Dr. Regina Römhild and curator-theorist Prof. Dr. Bonaventure Ndikung.
 I also hold a Master’s degree in Restoration and Conservation of Cultural Heritage, specialized training in museum collection management from the Institute Palazzo Spinelli in Italy, and a Bachelor’s degree in Visual Art from the University of Chile.

 I am the co-founder of NomadicArt, an art platform that explores themes of migration, neighborhood, and community storytelling, and co-curator and founder of NomadicRadio, a platform for sound and radio exchanges centered on urbanism, migration, and sonority as decolonial practices.
 I am also a member of the Amo Collective, a neighborhood initiative and event space based at Humboldt University’s Institute for European Ethnology in Berlin.
 Through this collective, I am involved in the campaign to rename Berlin-Mitte’s M* Strasse and envision a space for collective memory, fostering dialogue around colonial history and the possibilities of convivial futures.

 My work has been exhibited internationally in countries such as Germany, Austria, Italy, France, the USA, China, Bolivia, and Turkey, among others.
-Additionally, I have curated collaborative exhibitions and cultural events between Germany and Chile, and have received several EU, German, and Chilean research funding.
+Additionally, I have curated collaborative exhibitions and cultural events between Germany, Italy, and Chile, and have received several EU, German, and Chilean research funding.
 My artistic participations include the Kaunas Biennial 2021, Ojo Andino exhibition in Fondazione Cini in the context of Biennale di Venezia 2015, Berlin Refugee Memorial, ASI Maxim Gorki Theater Berlin 2015.
 And also my works are part of Luciano Benetton collection Imago Mundi Italy, Lite-Haus Gallery, Amo Living Archive Berlin, and private collections.

 I am the co-founder of NomadicArt, an art platform that explores themes of migration, neighborhood, and community storytelling, and co-curator and founder of NomadicRadio, a platform for sound and radio exchanges centered on urbanism, migration, and sonority as decolonial practices.
 I am also a member of the Amo Collective, a neighborhood initiative and event space based at Humboldt University’s Institute for European Ethnology in Berlin.
 Through this collective, I am involved in the campaign to rename Berlin-Mitte’s M* Strasse and envision a space for collective memory, fostering dialogue around colonial history and the possibilities of convivial futures.

 My work has been exhibited internationally in countries such as Germany, Austria, Italy, France, the USA, China, Bolivia, and Turkey, among others.
-Additionally, I have curated collaborative exhibitions and cultural events between Germany and Chile, and have received several EU, German, and Chilean research funding.
+Additionally, I have curated collaborative exhibitions and cultural events between Germany, Italy, and Chile, and have received several EU, German, and Chilean research funding.
 My artistic participations include the Kaunas Biennial 2021, Ojo Andino exhibition in Fondazione Cini in the context of Biennale di Venezia 2015, Berlin Refugee Memorial, ASI Maxim Gorki Theater Berlin 2015.
 And also my works are part of Luciano Benetton collection Imago Mundi Italy, Lite-Haus Gallery, Amo Living Archive Berlin, and private collections.

 © L'Aquila Reale